JSTOR-Labs/plant-humanities/docs/content/cacao.md

 <var data-image id="Plaque marking the Seville location of Monardes' gardens and residence" title="Plaque marking the Seville location of Monardes' gardens and residence" data-url="https://notevenpast.org/wp-content/uploads/2015/04/Monardes-plaque-Seville.jpg"></var>

-Yet cacao made it to England by the end of the 16th century, when the well-known herbalist John Gerard features it under the Latin name  _Beretinus_  _fructus_ in his 1597 _The Herball_.
+Yet, cacao made it to England by the end of the 16th century, when the well-known herbalist John Gerard features it under the Latin name  _Beretinus_  _fructus_ in his 1597 _The Herball_.
 It is in this herbal that we learn cacao specimens were brought to England by Sir Francis Drake.
-Gerard mentions  that this plant was used by the native  populations encountered by Sir  Drake to pay tribute to their  political leaders, again echoing the deep-rooted ideologies associating cacao with  economic and political networks.
+Gerard mentions that  Sir Drake observed the native populations using this plant to pay tribute to their  political leaders, again echoing the deep-rooted ideologies associating cacao with  economic and political networks.
 John Parkinson’s 1640 _Theatrum Botanicum_ adds that these cacao specimens were brought by Sir Francis Drake specifically after his 1580 voyage.
-Some of them also eventually  found their way to Carolus Clusius in Leiden by means of Master Richard Garth, an officer of the Court of Chancery in London, and Master Hugh Morgan, an apothecary to Queen Elizabeth I. This world-traveling cacao was then used by Clusius to create one of his two mentions of the plant in his 1604 herbal, _Exoticorum libri decem_.[^ref15]
+Some of them also eventually  found their way to Carolus Clusius in Leiden by means of Master Richard Garth, an officer of the Court of Chancery in London, and Master Hugh Morgan, an apothecary to Queen Elizabeth I. This world-traveling cacao was then used by Clusius to create at least one of his two mentions of the plant in his 1604 herbal, _Exoticorum libri decem_.[^ref15]
 <var data-map title="World" data-center="25.164766, -76.133328" data-zoom="2"></var>
 <var data-map-layer
      title="Americas and Europe"